willnguyen1312/snake-game/README.md

 ### Constants

 - `SIZE` - 15 - the size of the board
-- `REFRESH_TIME` - 200 milliseconds - the time between each move
+- `SPEED` - 200 milliseconds - the time between each move

 ### State